ryleu/rise-of-the-scourge/pages/Noel Ashtenbloom.md

 - The party suspects her deal involved trading ten years of her life for warlock powers.
 - The party suspects her patron may be a [Scourge]([[The Scourge]])-infected fae.
 - The party suspects the reason she cannot talk about the deal is because of a clause in the deal.
+- Daugter of [[King Leoben]].
+She ran away when she was young.
+She did not, in fact, come from a small town in [[Austasia]].
+- Her real name is Lyra Leoben.